arez/arez/README.md

 that will be expanded over time as the library is fleshed out.

 TODO:
+* Link back from website to github page

 * Start to document app using Jekyll site.
 Useful resources include https://learn.cloudcannon.com/

 * Convert findAll result from Collection to List.
 May need to be done via js magic to avoid performance degradation.